jewlexx/quork/README.md

 > ⚠️ WARNING ⚠️: This is in beta.
 Things are subject to change without notice!

-A quark is the smallest known particle in the universe.

-A quork is a mispelling of quark because that name was taken.
+A collection of small things that don't deserve their own crate

 Check the [Docs](https://docs.rs/crate/quork) for a list of things it can do.